asimons04/tesseract/README.md

   - (Optional) To enable full track playback rather than previews, you will need to either allow 3rd party cookies for the Tesseract domain or whitelist cookies for `open.spotify.com`.
 This is to allow the Spotify iframe to detect your login.
     - On mobile browsers, Spotify will only allow track previews regardless of login state.

+- TikTok is NOT currently supported, and I have no plans to unless there's demand for it.

 ## Support
 I created a public Matrix support space you can join.
 General discussion, flesh out ideas, or ask for support.
 [Tesseract Support](https://matrix.to/#/#tesseract-support:ptznetwork.org)